New European Commentary

 Esther 2:19 When the virgins were gathered together the second time, Mordecai was sitting in the king’s gate-

 It would seem that the gathering of virgins to the king for him to choose a queen was a regular occurrence.
 The houses for the girls were already built and the system of preparing them was already organized.
 But it could be that there was an attempt to replace Esther with the puppet of some other group.
 Esther had won the conquest because (under God's hand) the king preferred her.
-But there were likely men interest groups like Mordecai who wanted their daughters to be chosen.
+But there were likely other men and interest groups like Mordecai who wanted their daughters to be chosen.
 The repetition of Mordecai being "In the king's gate" in :21 would suggest that it was because of his position there that he uncovered the assassination plot.
 And this would have solidified his position, when perhaps it was under threat from other pretenders who were aware that Esther was his daughter, even though the king seems unaware of it.
+Or we could read this as his appointment to sit in the king's gate; and the implication might be that Esther was somehow behind it.
+The second gathering of the virgins was perhaps to witness Esther's coronation.
+They would all have been seething with jealousy and frustration.

 Esther 2:20 Esther had not yet made known her relatives nor her people, as Mordecai had commanded her; for Esther obeyed Mordecai, like she did when she was brought up by him-